conor-or/first-year-lensing/README.md

-# first-year-lensing
+# First Year Lensing Project
+___

-Materials for the First Year Gravitational Lensing project at Imperial College
+This is where I'll upload materials for the First Year Gravitational Lensing project.